 The most important message of all is that you shouldn’t take any chances with your car tyres.
 Your life, the life of your passengers, and other road-users, depends on it.
 If in doubt, consult a mechanic and replace those tyres.

 Canstar Blue commissioned I-view to survey 2,500 New Zealand consumers across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers who have bought tyres (not retreads) in the last 18 months – in this case, 912 New Zealanders.
+The outcomes reported are the results from customers who have purchased new tyres in the last 18 months, in this case, 1,116 New Zealanders.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.